rahulgzb/project/README.md

 ---

-# Question-Answering like human Project
+# hack to hire Project

 This repository contains the code and utilities for a state-of-the-art question-answering model using the Quora Question Answer Dataset.
 The project uses the 'ramsrigouthamg/t5_squad_v1' model and 't5-base' tokenizer, leveraging the Hugging Face transformers library for model inference.
 The evaluation metrics include ROUGE, BLEU, and F1 scores.